 I doesn’t take long and soon I am walking in through the doors of the café.
 I spot Abby and Janice sitting at a table up ahead, so I quickly walk over.

 “Hey guys!”
 I say flashing them a smile.
 I then pause.
 Both Janice and Abby are looking back and forth between each other uncomfortably.
 I feel a bit confused.
 Was I missing something?
 Didn’t Janice text me to come?

 “Um, everything okay you guys?”
 I ask, as I take a seat beside Janice.

 Abby nods.
 “Yes, everything is fine.
 Why?”

 “Because you two look a bit weird.”

 Janice glances at Abby.
-“You have the floor Abby,” she says and then takes a bit of her muffin, sitting on a plate in front of her.
+“Abby, you have the floor,” she says, and then she takes a bite of her muffin, sitting on a plate in front of her.